 In recent years, polypropylene ("poly") cores have gained popularity and have served as a great solution to both of these problems.
 Poly cores are significantly less expensive than nomex/carbon cores and are much more forgiving--essentially "softer".
 The rapid rise of the poly core is a result of these two major factors.
 Poly cores, however, aren't without their own flaws.
 In general, they lack the lively feel of a nomex/carbon core simply because the material itself absorbs more of the ball's impact energy.
 They're also generally quite a bit heavier, meaning compromises are made in other areas of the paddle to keep the weight at an ideal level.

 These two popular paddle materials got us thinking about ways we could combine the best properties of each, while minimizing their drawbacks.
-This eventually led us to our Gel-Core Rogue SI and RSI paddles.
+This eventually led us to our Gel-Core technology.

 (Figure skater image used under Creative Commons CC0 1.0 Universal Public Domain Dedication usage)